The ultimate first-time home buyer’s guide

 How much mortgage can I qualify for?

 Federally regulated mortgage lenders in Canada require mortgage applicants to pass a stress test to qualify.
 The stress test involves proving that you could afford a mortgage at a qualifying interest rate.
-This test rate is often higher than the rate you will end up with in your actual mortgage.
+Fortunately, mortgage rates will often be more affordable than the test rate (though not necessarily so).

 Since June 2021, the stress test interest rate is the higher of 5.25%, or the rate you already have with your lender plus 2%.